jandrushko/fMRI-preprocessing-Pipeline/README.md

 For this script to work you must:
 - Save the .fsf file and the script to your computer
 - Have ICA-AROMA-master downloaded on your computerand fully compiled (see the AROMA readme file that came with the download for instructions)
+- Have your data setup in the BIDS-standard format

 *Note: in the current version I have uploaded I run ICA-AROMA out of a conda invironment.
 This will need to either be changed or setup on your own system.